The New Alberta Curriculum

 Elementary Education consultants work with a number of cohorts of beginning (0-4 yrs. experience) division I and II teachers.
 Through mentoring, direct instruction and collegiality, our consultants ensure teachers are well supported as they deliver literacy instruction in the classroom.

-The divisional Literacy Committee, under the leadership of our consultants, has developed both a framework and LiveBinder for EIPS Literacy Goals & Initiatives.
+The divisional Literacy Committee, under the leadership of our consultants, has developed a framework for EIPS Literacy Goals & Initiatives.
 Collaboration with teachers and administrators in achieving school literacy education goals is on-going and supported during School Based Professional Learning days.

 Supporting literacy in the early years is another area of focus, with literacy initiatives in the PreSchool PALS program and in Kindergarten